When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 4. Second Pedal Bike

-For this, find a seat height that is 2 inches to 4 inches higher than your child’s inseam.
-Once seated, they should be able to touch the ground with only their tiptoes.
+Set the seat height 2 to 4 inches higher than their inseam.
+When seated, they should only be able to touch the ground with their tiptoes.
+This leg extension allows them to pedal hard without straining their knees.

 Adjustable Seat Height

-When your child stands over the bike (not seated), there should be a gap between the frame and your child’s crotch.
-Aim for at least an inch or two, especially with boys (2).
+When your child stands over the bike frame with feet flat on the floor, there must be a gap between the metal bar and their crotch.
+Aim for at least 1 to 2 inches of clearance (2).

 Similar Articles